asyncio-docs/asyncio-doc/hello_world.rst

 event loop, and then run the :term:`event loop <event loop>`.

-Notice that this example will print 'second_hello' before 'first_hello', as the second task scheduled waits longer that the first one before printing.
+Notice that this example will print 'second_hello' before 'first_hello', as the second :term:`task <task>` scheduled waits longer that the first one before printing.

 Also note that this example will never terminate, as the  :term:`loop <event loop>` is asked to `run_forever`.